isomerpages/govtech-jagathestack/_2020/03-participation.md

 * Category 2* - Universities and Polytechnics
 * Category 3* - Junior Colleges, Integrated Programmes and Institutes of Technical Education

-*Note: The category will follow Singapore's educational system for definition.
+*Note: The categories are derived from the ones used in Singapore's educational syatem.
 For international students, the CTF administrative team will perform a manual review of the team's categorisation to ensure accurate mapping back to Singapore's educational system.

 ![](/images/2020/category-flowchart.png)